Skip to main content

 What is the geographical coverage of EIRA?

 Participation in EIRA has grown considerably since its inception.
-Participation in EIRA increased from 30 countries in 2020 to 34 in 2021.
+Participation in EIRA increased from 9 countries in 2017 to 51 by 2023.
 The geographical reach of EIRA spans countries in Africa, Asia, the Americas, and Europe.
-Twenty-seven countries participating this year were also assessed in EIRA 2020, while two countries returned to the assessment from 2019.
-Apart from these, five countries are taking part in EIRA for the first time.

 Extended EIRA country profiles